martinsamanek/LunchTime/README.md

 Simple web application for displaying lunch menus from local restaurants.
 It is used as dashboard for choosing place for lunch by me and my collegues.
-In current state it displays menus and links to restaurants in city center of Brno, Czech Republic
+It displays menus and links to restaurants only in city centre of Brno (Czech Republic) in current state

 ## Features
 - download menus from predefined restaurants